Helper methods (utils, tools, sleep)

 .updateResultsData(results, data)

-await this.utils.updateResultsData(results, data) - the method for automatic filling of $pages.$i.data and $data, must be called to add content to the result page
+await this.utils.updateResultsData(results, data) - a method for automatically filling $pages.$i.data and $data, must be called to add content to the resulting page

 .urlFromHTML(url, base)

-await this.utils.urlFromHTML(url, base) - processes a link obtained from HTML code - decodes entities (& etc.), optionally you can pass base - a base URL (for example, the URL of the source page), in this way the full link can be obtained
+await this.utils.urlFromHTML(url, base) - processes a link obtained from HTML code - decodes entities (& etc.), optionally base can be passed - the base URL (e.g., the URL of the source page), thus a full link can be obtained

 .url.extractDomain(url, removeDefaultSubdomain)

-await this.utils.url.extractDomain(url, removeDefaultSubdomain) - the method takes a link as its first parameter and returns the domain from that link.
-The second optional parameter determines whether to truncate the subdomain from the domain www.
-By default 0 - i.e. do not truncate.
+await this.utils.url.extractDomain(url, removeDefaultSubdomain) - the method takes a link as the first parameter and returns the domain from this link.
+The second optional parameter determines whether to trim the www subdomain from the domain.
+Default is 0 - meaning do not trim.

 .url.extractTopDomain(url)

-await this.utils.url.extractTopDomain(url) - the method takes a link as its first parameter and returns the domain from that link, without subdomains.
+await this.utils.url.extractTopDomain(url) - the method takes a link as the first parameter and returns the domain from this link, without subdomains.

 .url.extractTopDomainByZone(url)

-await this.utils.url.extractTopDomainByZone(url) - the method takes a link as its first parameter and returns the domain from that link, including without subdomains.
+await this.utils.url.extractTopDomainByZone(url) - the method takes a link as the first parameter and returns the domain from this link, including without subdomains.
 Works with all regional zones

 .url.extractMaxPath(url)

-await this.utils.url.extractMaxPath(url) - the method takes a string and selects the URL from it
+await this.utils.url.extractMaxPath(url) - the method takes a string and extracts a URL from it

 .url.extractWOParams(url)

-await this.utils.url.extractWOParams(url)- the method takes a link and returns the same link truncated before the parameters string.
+await this.utils.url.extractWOParams(url)- the method takes a link and returns the same link trimmed to the parameter string.
 That is, it will return the URL up to ?

 .removeHtml(string)

-await this.utils.removeHtml(string) - the method takes a string and returns it cleaned of HTML tags
+await this.utils.removeHtml(string) - the method takes a string and returns it cleared

 .removeNoDigit(string)

-await this.utils.removeNoDigit(string) - the method takes a string, removes everything but digits from it, and returns the result
+await this.utils.removeNoDigit(string) - the method takes a string, removes everything from it except digits, and returns the result

 .removeComma(string)